 Dr. Grazia Salerno

-Academy Research Fellow
+Rita Levi Montalcini Research Fellow

 My research topics include topological phases of matter, bound states in the continuum, Floquet physics, non-Hermitian physics, and synthetic dimensions in plasmonics, photonics and ultracold atoms.
 Curious?
 Read more about my research, or see my latest publications.

-I have obtained about 1m€ in total external funding from competitive national and European fellowships (Marie-Curie, Academy of Finland, and Levi-Montalcini).
+I have obtained about 1m€ in total external funding from competitive national and European fellowships (Marie Curie, Academy of Finland, and Levi Montalcini).
 Read more about my projects.

 Want to know what's new?